TVTower/TVTower/README.md

 Du bist Manager eines Fernsehsenders in diesem __kostenlosen Spiel__ .
 Lenke was gesendet wird und wann.
 Verdiene Geld durch Werbeeinnahmen und treibe die Konkurrenz in den Bankrott.
 Hole Zuschauer vor die Flimmerkiste in dem Du brandheiße Nachrichtenstories sendest und mit spannenden Livesendungen Millionen von Mitmenschen am Einschlafen hinderst.
 Fertigprodukte aus Hollywood sind nicht so dein Ding?
 Tja, Eigenproduktionen könnten Quotenhits werden - oder aber teure Millionengräber.

 ### English
 TVTower is a __free game__ where you are the manager of a television channel.
 Strategically schedule broadcast messages.
 Earn money with commercial breaks and drive your competition to bankruptcy.
 Broadcast breaking news stories or live shows to keep viewers from sleeping.
 Not interested in commercial products from hollywood?
-No problem, running your own products may lead to increased viewership ratings, or a luxury white elephant.
+No problem, running your own products may lead to critically acclaimed ratings, or a luxury white elephant.
 #### Spielen / How to Play
 execute (mark executable before, if needed)
 - Linux (1): TVTowerdownload/TVTower_Linux32 (PulseAudio)